 But what if you don’t have a village?
-What if you’re one of the first of your friends to have a child – or you just moved to a new place?
-Or you live in a more rural area where there simply aren’t groups of new moms hanging out at nearby coffee shops, chatting each other up while their babes sleep soundly in their car seats or carriers (ha!
-Yeah right!)?
+What if you’re one of the first of your friends to have a child?
+Perhaps you just moved to a new place?
+Or maybe you live in a more rural area where there simply aren’t groups of new moms hanging out at nearby coffee shops, chatting each other up while their babes sleep soundly in their car seats or carriers (ha — as if that actually happens!)?

 How, then, are you supposed to meet these elusive people?

 I get it.
 I really do.
 You don’t want to feel like you’re “dating” moms (looking for the most eligible mom-friend candidates — she has to have a baby relatively the same age, she should live somewhat close to you for convenient get-togethers, you should probably have a shared interest or two… ).
 But let’s be honest: the whole “dating other moms” thing?
 That’s kind of (okay, exactly) what it’s like.
 But don’t worry!
 We’re all in this together, and generally we are all looking for the same thing: a friend who “gets it.”